Business College of Business

 The required hours WILL VARY BY MAJOR, depending on how requirements have been accepted and/or completed throughout the previous components of the program.
 While GENERAL MINIMUM guidelines by major are noted below, the Degree Audit will specify minimum business credit hour expectations for each student.
 Students will generally see this addressed under the ELECTIVE section (BUSINESS ELECTIVES) on the Degree Audit.

-• Economics, management, and marketing majors – 3 hours of business electives.
+- Economics, marketing, and management (Entrepreneurship, General, and Leadership options) – 3 hours of business electives.

-• Accounting and business administration majors – no additional business coursework, as the major consists of 24 hours of business coursework.
+- Accounting, business administration, and management (Human Resources and Clifton Builders options) majors – no additional business coursework, as the major consists of 24 hours of business coursework.

-• Supply chain management majors – no additional business coursework, as the major consists of 33 hours of business coursework.
+- Supply chain management and business analytics majors – no additional business coursework, as the major consists of 27 hours of business coursework.

-• Additional hours may be required if there is a variation in hours for NBR, BCF, BCI or BCA, or if there is a violation of transfer limits, the 15 hour rule, etc.
+- Additional hours may be required if there is a variation in hours for the Non-Business Requirement, Business Core, Business Major, or if there is a violation of transfer limits, etc.

 Experiential Learning Requirement

-All undergraduates in the College of Business must complete an Experiential Learning designated course or experience (which may include 0-credit courses designated to document co-curricular activities recognized as experiential learning) beginning with the 2022-23 Undergraduate Catalog.
+All undergraduates in the College of Business must complete an Experiential Learning designated course or experience (which may include 0-credit courses designated to document co-curricular activities recognized as experiential learning).

 Grade Rules